byoda/byoda-python/docs/infrastructure/azure-vm-pod.md

 az role assignment create --assignee ${VM_ID} --role "Storage Blob Data Contributor" --scope ${PUBLIC_SA_ID}
 ```

-8.
+8. Validation
-All done, just validate you can ssh to the VM:
+All done, just confirm that you can ssh to the VM:
 ```
 ssh -i ${SSH_KEY_FILE} azureuser@${PUBLIC_IP}
 ```

-If that works for you, you can continue with the remainder of the [tutorial](https://github.com/StevenHessing/byoda-python/blob/users/stevenh/graphql-query-generator/README.md).
+If that works for you, you can continue with the remainder of the [tutorial](https://github.com/StevenHessing/byoda-python/blob/master/README.md).